lorenzo-rovigatti/comp_bio_notes/coarse_grained.md

 Snapshots of configurations of the RNA2 fragment of the CCMV virus, squeezed by a sphere of a radius given by $30$, $20.2$ and $11.8$ nm (from left to right).
 The color scale is associated with the nucleotide index.
 Taken from [](doi:10.1002/marc.202400639).
 ```

 As a recent example, oxRNA has been used to study the conformational ensemble of a viral RNA comprising almost 3000 nucleotides.
-Thanks to lengthy simulations, in [](doi:10.1002/marc.202400639) it was possible to test some theoretical predictions, as well as to see the effect of the confinement due to the viral capsid. [](#fig:oxDNA_CCMV] shows some representative simulation snapshots.
+Thanks to lengthy simulations, in [](doi:10.1002/marc.202400639) it was possible to test some theoretical predictions, as well as to see the effect of the confinement due to the viral capsid. [](#fig:oxDNA_CCMV) shows some representative simulation snapshots.

 :::{seealso} Using oxDNA from Jupyter
 oxDNA simulations can be run, analysed and visualised directly from Python, as shown [here](./notebooks/oxDNA.ipynb).